 Unlike some villages, New Burnside isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in New Burnside are a mix of both white- and blue-collar jobs.
 Overall, New Burnside is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in New Burnside who work in sales jobs (20.59%), teaching (17.65%), and management occupations (14.71%).

-New Burnside is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, New Burnside is a great place for families with children to consider.
+First of all, many other families with children live here, making New Burnside a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, New Burnside has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, New Burnside’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, New Burnside is worth considering.